hai-vr/lightbox-viewer/index.md

 - All reflection probes in the scene are temporaily disabled, except those in the lightbox scene.
 - All children of the object called `Lightboxes` in the lightbox scene are disabled.

-For each child of the object called `Lightboxes`:
+**Each child of the object called `Lightboxes` generates a picture:**

-- That child lightbox is enabled.
-This effectively enables anything inside of it that can influence the render, such as real time lights or post-processing volumes.
+- That child lightbox is enabled. **This effectively enables anything inside of it that can influence the render, such as real time lights or post-processing volumes.**
 - The object to be viewed is moved to that lightbox.
 - The camera takes a picture.
 - That child is disabled again.

+If the child is tagged as `EditorOnly`, it will not be used.

+With that in mind, you can now create a custom scene.
+Each lightbox is defined in the *Lightboxes* object.